a11ywatch/htr/README.md

 An [example](https://github.com/A11yWatch/a11ywatch/blob/main/cli/src/fs/code_fix.rs) of this being used with [ripgrep](https://github.com/BurntSushi/ripgrep) to perform search and replace from scraped content to find exactly where in the codebase it would be, the react way.

+## TODO

+1. inline css styles with backticks
+1. inline js scripts with backticks
+1. fix double quote inject in convert_to_react.

 ## License

 [MIT](./LICENSE)